SujayYadalam94/tiering_solutions/README.md

 * DRAM + Intel DCPMM (used only single socket)
 * local DRAM + remote DRAM (used two socket, CXL emulation mode)

+** IMPORTANT NOTE **
+This branch contains some changes for a specific node (scail-p) that we use.
+We make some changes (PEBS events, number of cores) to the Linux kernel to run MEMTIS on this machine.
+Take a look at commit `eaa3465` (Changes to Linux for scailp).
+You would have to make changes to run MEMTIS on your machine.

 ## Building Linux

 ## Building Linux